ghiliweld/writings/ghili_commit.md

-my beef with polynomial commitment schemes (transparent and trusted) was that commitments aren't made to polynomials, but rather hidden evaluations of a polynomial. this is the reason trusted setups exist; to protect that hidden evaluation. given two polynomials, *p* and *p'* (both of degree d), *p* and *p'* will intersect at at most *d* points. this makes it unlikely that you can cheat your way to a valid evaluation by using a different polynomial than what you commit to. an evaluation at a hidden point *𝜏* will be almost impossible to cheat, which is why keeping our trusted setup is important. if our point *𝜏* gets exposed, it could undermine the security of the commitment scheme.
+my beef with polynomial commitment schemes (transparent and trusted) was that commitments aren't made to polynomials, but rather hidden evaluations of a polynomial. this is the reason trusted setups exist; to protect that hidden evaluation. given two polynomials, *p* and *p'* (both of degree d), *p* and *p'* will intersect at at most *d* points. this makes it unlikely that you can cheat your way to a valid evaluation by using a different polynomial than what you commit to. an evaluation at a hidden point *𝜏* will be almost impossible to cheat, which is why keeping our trusted setup secure is important. if our point *𝜏* gets exposed, it could undermine the security of the commitment scheme.

 > we can conclude that evaluation of any polynomial at an arbitrary point is akin to the representation of its unique identity - from [this paper](https://arxiv.org/pdf/1906.07221.pdf)